Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Approximate Control Policies via the Bellman Inequalities

+To generalize this, we need two definitions.
+First, we define the maximum Bellman loss as: \begin{definition}[Maximum Loss] For a given relaxation $\varphi$, the maximum loss is given by

-Before proceeding to define online policies based $\varphi$, we need another important definition.
-Note that though the RHS of \cref{eq:relaxed_bellman} is defined in terms of an `optimal' action, this action need not be unique, and indeed the inequality can be satisfied by multiple actions.
-For given $\varphi$ and $\BL$, we define the set of satisfying actions as follows. \begin{definition}[Satisfying actions] Given a filtration $\calG$ and relaxed value $\varphi$, we say that $\u$ is {\em a satisfying action} for state $s$ at time $t$ if
+\end{definition} Next, note that the `optimal' action in the RHS of \cref{eq:relaxed_bellman} need not be unique, and indeed the inequality can be satisfied by multiple actions.
+For given $\varphi$ and $\BL$, we define: \begin{definition}[Satisfying actions] Given a filtration $\calG$ and relaxed value $\varphi$, we say that $\u$ is {\em a satisfying action} for state $s$ at time $t$ if